 Many young dogs can go all night at 3 months.

 bells on the door, and give them a kick every time you open the door.
 Some dogs can be quiet, and stand at the door and look at it,

 some will let out a little yip, but others rely on you to see them standing at the door.
 So bells can be a marvelous tool.
+They will learn

 Is Crate Training Cruel?

 crates can provide this safe haven.
-Dog owners often report that their dogs continue to seek out their crates long
+Dog owners often report that their dogs continue to seek out their crates long after house training

 Choose a Crate for Your Dog

 nylon crate.
 The wire crate is the most commonly used.
 It allows your dog to see what is going on around him, and many have an

 when you are traveling with your dog.
-The problem with the soft-sided crates is that a dog who likes to chew or scratch
+The problem with the soft-sided crates is that a dog who likes to chew or scratch at the sides

-enough room to lie down comfortably and turn around.
+room to lie down comfortably and turn around.
 If the crate is too big, your dog may use one area of the crate to sleep and another

 spot to eliminate.
 Many of the wire crates are sold with a divider.
 This is perfect if you are crate training a growing puppy.
 The

-divider allows you to confine your puppy to a small area of the crate, and then make the crate larger as
+divider allows you to confine your puppy to a small area of the crate, and then make the crate larger as your puppy grows.

 Introduce Your Dog to the Crate

-bottom of the crate, along with some of your dog's toys.
+the crate, along with some of your dog's toys.
 Throw some treats inside.
-Let your dog explore the crate at his own
+Let your dog explore the crate at his own pace without

 Confining Your Dog in the Crate

-his crate, step out of the room for a few minutes and then step back in.
+crate, step out of the room for a few minutes and then step back in.
 Gradually build up the amount of time you are out of the room

 Finally, never leave your dog crated for longer than he is physically able to hold his bladder or bowels.
 You cannot expect the

 be left for longer than 3-4 hours.
 Older dogs may be able to hold it a little longer.
-Dogs should not be left crated for
+Dogs should not be left crated for more than this

 Paper Training (Option 2)

 least 6 months old.
 It's normal for a young puppy to be a little 'input-output' machine.
-Since puppies are growing and
+Since puppies are growing and developing

 rapidly at this stage, they eat more food, burn up more energy and seem to need to eliminate constantly!
-They also
+They also have not yet

 House Training When You Are Not Home

-At first there will be no rhyme or reason to where your pup eliminates.
+first there will be no rhyme or reason to where your pup eliminates.
 He will go every where and any where.
 He will also probably play

 Passive House Training or Paper Training

 As time goes on, he will start to show a preferred place to do his business.
-When this place is well established and the
+When this place is well established and the rest of the

 House Training When You Are Home